 But she’s the star

 Rivera and his art overshadowed Kahlo in the earlier parts of their lives from the 1920s through the 1940s, but the opera, of course, gives Kahlo the starring edge.
-The opening scene recounts her horrifying bus accident that crippled her at 18 years old and confined her to a wheelchair.
+The opening scene recounts her horrifying bus accident that crippled her at 18 years old.
 Working on her own art, she moves on to being captivated by Rivera’s charms and epic painting talents, and later, by an exiled and bespectacled Leon Trotsky’s intellectual afternoon advances.
 She falls into women’s arms (“it’s always a woman who knows where I need to be kissed”), submits reluctantly to a divorce from Rivera, and finally, believes in her paintings and in herself.
 In the end, she remarries dear Diego, the love of her life, and her art continues to live on.

 Kahlo’s gutsy chaotic life is a natural fit for passionate, even political, opera.
 Kahlo and Rivera were involved in Communist politics, and for a while, Rivera was championed by the working class.
 In 1933, the Rockefellers hired him to paint a mural, “Man at the Crossroads,” for New York’s Rockefeller Center, and Rivera painted Lenin into the mural.
 It was destroyed at the same time that Kahlo miscarried, and shortly after, the two returned to Mexico.